thewmh/ts-fundamentals-v3/NOTES.md

 The convention for casing an alias is TitleCase.
 Type aliases are the rare occasion where you'll see type information on the right hand side of the assignment operator `=`.

 With inheritance, you can create type aliases that combine existing types with new behavior by using Intersection `&` types.
-There actally isn't 'true' inheritence in TS, but a similar outcome.
+There actually isn't 'true' inheritance in TS, but a similar outcome.

 An interface is a way of defining an object type.
 An "object type" can be thought of as, "an instance of a class could conceivably look like this".
-The union type operator makes something not a object type.
+The union type operator makes something not an object type.
 Like type aliases, interfaces can be imported/exported between modules just like values, and they serve to provide a "name" for a specific type.
 Just like type aliases, interfaces completely compile away and will not be present in the final output JS file.
-With interfaces, inheritance has a lot more formality aroundn it.
+With interfaces, inheritance has a lot more formality around it.
 TS calls JS classes that "inherit" behavior from a base class, heritage clauses, as the resultant inheritance has created an ancestral relationship. `extends` is used to describe inheritance between 'like' things, `implements` is used to describe inheritance between unlike things.
 Classes can "extend" from classes, interfaces can extend from other interfaces, but when working w/ classes and interfaces together, you will want to use the `implements` keyword:

 ```
 interface AnimalLike {